tim0git/terraform-aws-gameday-template/README.md

 Docs are here: https://aws.amazon.com/getting-started/hands-on/migrate-rdsmysql-to-auroramysql/

 >One *GOTCHA* with databases.
 The database creds are generated for you.
-These are sensitive so you won't see them in the console or the terminal after a plan.
+These are sensitive, so you won't see them in the console or the terminal after a plan.

 We've got you covered.